Watch now: Gas line break causes some Mount Zion homes, businesses to be evacuated

 MOUNT ZION — Homes and businesses were evacuated for a brief time Friday morning after a gas line was damaged during road work taking place in Mount Zion.

-Battalion Chief Adam Havener of the Mount Zion Fire Department said emergency crews arrived before 11 a.m. to find gas freely flowing from the damage line at Broadway Street and Sunset Avenue.
+Battalion Chief Adam Havener of the Mount Zion Fire Department said emergency crews arrived before 11 a.m. to find gas freely flowing from the damaged line at Broadway Street and Sunset Avenue.

 The smell and sound of escaping gas could be heard in the neighborhood north of the site.
 The roadway was already closed as part of an extensive reconstruction project.